 Tell Your Organization’s Story

-On your organization’s main fundraising page, give an overview of who you are and what your nonprofit’s mission is.
-This can go beyond just text!
-Add pictures or videos of your team members and projects to your peer-to-peer fundraising page to help people see the faces behind all of the hard work you do.
+On your organization’s main fundraising page, give an overview of who you are and your nonprofit’s mission.
+Aim to go beyond just text!
+Add pictures or videos of your team members and projects to your peer-to-peer fundraising page to show the faces behind all of the hard work you do.

-Encourage your donors to take note and emulate storytelling methods in their own outreach.
-Show them how to share their own connections to the cause and share personal images that showcase their involvement, such as a picture from after they finished your annual 5K or helped at a volunteer event.
-This will help draw in your donors and get them more invested in your cause.
+Encourage volunteer fundraisers to take note and emulate storytelling methods in their own outreach.
+Show them how to share their own connections to the cause and add personal images that showcase their involvement, such as a picture from after they finished your annual 5K or helped at a volunteer event.
+This will help draw in new donors and get them more invested in your cause.

 Identify Your Key Supporters to Create Some Initial Momentum